 You do the same thing with your defense of your home, you stack them up at the door.

 I have not seen where more than one man can fit through a standard 36” entrance door at any one time.
 So the bad guys will be coming through the door one at a time.
 That entrance will be made even more complicated by the plywood and cargo net that you have used to impede their entrance.
 As they appear in the doorway/entrance you shoot them.
-No, not in the leg or the arm…you shoot them in face.
 Yes, you can shoot them in the lower intestinal and groin area as well.
-Be cautious about shooting them center mass, some of the criminals now may be wearing body armor.
+Be cautious about shooting them center mass, some of the criminals now may be wearing body armor or carrying a ballistic shield.

 The area you are shooting into is called the “cone of death” for those entering.
-It is their goal, singular goal, to get out of the cone of death as quickly as possible by getting inside the house/room.
+It is their goal, singular goal, to get out of the cone of death as quickly as possible by getting inside the house/room and away from the doorway.
 It is your job to not let that happen.
 So, a slow firing weapon is not an option.
 A low capacity weapon is not an option.
 You have to work the problem with a high-capacity, high-rate of fire weapon.
 An AR or AK with 30-round mags is my minimum recommendation.
 An AR or AK with a reliable (Beta Magazine) high capacity drum magazine, preferably 100-round.

 And yes, I am perfectly fine with an AR-10 as your weapon.
 A 147gr NATO round would work just fine.
 I wouldn’t worry about an AP round at this point because that 7.62 round is going to take any of them out of the fight, body armor or not.
 The only drawback to an AR-10 would be the smaller capacity magazines.
 If you have one of the 50-round X-Product drums, that would remove the only drawback of low-capacity mags.
 There would also be the psychological effect of that big gun booming away taking down the bad guys.
 Once gain, just be careful that you don’t over heat your weapon.
 You fire an AR-10 fast enough, long enough, the barrel will glow red.
 A POF AR-10 is probably your best weapon for this option.